stolostron/rhacm-docs/_pages/special_considerations.md

 horizontal: false
 ---

-You might enciunter some rare and specific writing cirumstances that require a workaround or special considerations.
+You might encounter some rare and specific writing cirumstances that require a workaround or special considerations.
 If you are encountering formatting or build issues, read the following topics.

 ## Asterisks